 Limitations to Atomic Properties in PSF and PDB File Formats.
 When setting properties, be aware of length limitations imposed by file formats.
-MOLEFACTURE and its dependencies limit atom names to 4 characters, atom types to 7 characters, resname to 4 characters, segname to 4 characters, and chain to 1 character.
+Molefacture and its dependencies limit atom names to 4 characters, atom types to 7 characters, resname to 4 characters, segname to 4 characters, and chain to 1 character.
 Violations of these limits will not always generate an error message, so it is prudent to carefully check the contents of the PSF and PDB files after generation.

 ffTK is Sensitive to Atomic Order. ffTK is very sensitive to the order in which atoms are listed in the PSF and PDB files.
 Any modifications to the structure that alters the atomic indices will effectively scramble the methods used to connect parameterization data to the molecular structure (e.g., QM target data, ffTK LOG data).
 Accordingly, it is crucial that readers construct the molecular structure at the beginning of the workflow, and only modify properties using the tools provided within ffTK.
-For readers that plan on using the QM target data provided in the example files (e.g., don't have access to Gaussian), we suggest replacing the PSF and PDB files constructed in the previous step (System Preparation, 2.1) with those provided in the initial structure matches that of the example files for all subsequent steps.
+For readers that plan on using the QM target data provided in the example files (e.g., don't have access to Gaussian), we suggest replacing the PSF and PDB files constructed in the previous step (System Preparation, 2.1) with those provided in the example files.
+This will insure that the atomic order contained in the initial structure matches that of the example files for all subsequent steps.